Matty Pattison: Return to England

-Return to Gateshead

 After leaving Whickham in February 2020, Pattison was added to the first team squad at Gateshead, where he had been named Academy Coach whilst at Whickham.

-Dunston UTS

-On 19th August 2021, Pattison signed for Northern Premier League Division One East club Dunston UTS.
-He made his debut on 21 August coming off of the bench against Newcastle Benfield in a 2-1 win in the FA Cup Preliminary Round.

-Pattison made his final appearance for Dunston UTS after a substitute appearance in a 2-2 draw against Bamber Bridge in the FA Trophy Third Qualifying Round, on 30th October 2021.
+On 19 August 2021, Pattison signed for Northern Premier League Division One East club Dunston UTS.
+He made his debut on 21 August coming off of the bench against Newcastle Benfield in a 2–1 win in the FA Cup preliminary round.
+Pattison made his final appearance for Dunston UTS after a substitute appearance in a 2–2 draw against Bamber Bridge in the FA Trophy third qualifying round, on 30 October.
+On 20 November, he retired.

-On 20th November 2021, Matty Pattison announced his decision to end his playing career in football.